 Hello, screen real estate

 It goes without saying that you’ll have more room on your screen if you hide some items behind the hamburger menu icon.
-This can be especially useful when you want to show off images, products or design.
+This is especially useful to mobile navigation design.
 Plus, if there are certain features of your site that you know are less relevant than others, you can still keep them there without giving away prime screen real estate.

 There’s no question about it - once users click on a hamburger menu, they will have direct access to the menu items without having to go through extra steps to find the information they need.
 Some might argue that just clicking on a hamburger menu is an extra step, but when it streamlines the process of collecting information, it can only benefit the user experience.